 Austin attractions: Exploring neighborhoods, sights and sounds

-If you are wondering about what to do in Austin, there is plenty to keep you busy during your visit.
+Three days in Austin is a good time to explore the many diverse neighborhoods and get a taste of the city.
 The urban explorer in you can get her/his fill in downtown Austin (2nd street) for live music and shopping, the lively South Congress Avenue for some more local boutique hopping (their chalkboard art is seriously on point) and the hipster neighborhoods of East Austin and Holly for good food and you guessed it, more local shopping!
 Apart from the Willie Nelson mania (see his statue below on W.N.
 Boulevard), Austin is crazy about is local music scene and everyplace form dive bars to restaurants to even stores have some form of live music performance or the other in the evening.
 Congress Ave, the main street of Austin, has tons of good local shopping spots and you must stop by Parts & Labour to pick up mementos from art work by all local Austin or Texas Artists (we picked up some cool Tim Doyle prints for our study).
 Finally, stop by Solid Gold, a local apparel boutique for cute one of a kind dresses and jewelry curated from independent artists all over in USA.